kireh/HomeworkHelpers/README.md

 -Server
 	-The Server Functionality
 	-The Server GUI
-	+Look up MongoDB, how it works with Java
-	+Lookup the JavaSecurity Class
+	+Look up MongoDB, how it works with Java (alternatively Node.js) +Lookup the JavaSecurity Class
 -Database
 	-MongoDB (JS shell, JSON)
-	-Entity Relation Diagram
+	-DataMap Diagram
 	+Look up MongoDB and available Security measures for it

+--People to Contact--
+	+Approval from Distance Learning
+	+Approval from the Cyber Battle Lab
+	+Robotics Club
+	+Institute of Electrical and Electronics Engineers
+	+Rocketry Club
+	+Society of Women Engineers
+	+NSBE
+	+STEMM

+--Question Section--
+	-Would an admin be able to remove mentors/topics?
+		Suggested answer: Admin would be able to see new topics as they are added and can receive warnings of topics that are too closely related, duplicate, etc.

+	-How would the admin gain access without canvas?
+Admin responsibility has to be easy to pass around and/or distribute.
+		Suggested answer: See if Distance Learning can add them to the class for these circumstances.

+	-Define the Granularity of Supported Topics: Will we be working with Full courses?
+If not, how to break up topics?
+		Related: Potentially allow users to suggest topics? (manual or automatic)

+	-Research FERPA and other legal requirements

+	-Who can see what Canvas pages?